w3c/wai-intro-wcag/content/wcag3-intro.md

 ## Status: Exploratory Draft

-**The July 2023  [WCAG 3 Working Draft](https://www.w3.org/TR/wcag-3.0/) better communicates that most of the content is a placeholder or exploratory.
-It removes the previous draft guidance to reduce confusion about whether it was ready to use.**
+The May 2024 [WCAG 3 Working Draft](https://www.w3.org/TR/wcag-3.0/) includes an updated list of the potential outcomes which we are exploring.

+The list of outcomes is longer than the list of Success Criteria WCAG 2.2.
+The intent at this stage is to be as inclusive as possible of potential outcomes.
+The final set of outcomes in WCAG 3 will be different than the list in this draft.
+Outcomes will be added, combined, and removed.
+We also expect changes to the text of the Outcomes.
+Only some of the Outcomes will be required at the base level of conformance.

+The purpose of publishing this initial list is to:

+* better understand the scope of needs,
+* request assistance in identifying gaps, and
+* request assistance locating and conducting research to validate or invalidate the outcomes listed.

-**There are substantial open issues that are still being discussed, particularly about testing and conformance.
-This draft provides an updated description of a possible approach to conformance,  along with specific questions that the group is working on.**
+**There are substantial open issues that are still being discussed, particularly about testing and conformance.**

 ### Status of Sections